The Abbey has a thriving creative community with many groups to get involved in.

 Art in the Abbey

-Art in the Abbey is an informal group that gets together in the Abbey to paint, draw, colour and create.
-Each person brings their own piece to work on, however artists are available for any support and guidance.
+There is a small informal group of people who get together in the Abbey (usually on Tuesdays and/or Fridays) to paint, draw, colour and create.
+Each person brings their own piece to work on and all are welcome regardless of experience or ability.

 There are also occasional ‘Artists Days’ (usually Saturdays once or twice a year) when anyone is welcome to come along, whether on their own or as part of a group.
 Anyone is welcome whether they are experienced artists or have never picked up a paint brush.
 There is an ‘Artist in Residence’ for the day who can offer advice and support if required.
 There is generally space on these days (if we are notified in advance) for people to display examples of their work.

 We are also currently enjoying the skills of textile artist Serena Partridge (Selby Abbey Artist in Residence 2022) who is creating some miniscule embroidery pieces around the Abbey as part of ‘Selby Stories’ – a cultural programme for the Selby High Street Heritage Action Zone.
 When finished there will be a trail to discover and enjoy these.
 Ask one of the Welcomers if you need help in finding them.